-- Clinical Mental Health Specialization Courses – 24-27 credits
+- Clinical Mental Health Component – 24-27 credits

-3Introduction to the mental health counseling field.
-Exploring issues of developing a professional identity, understanding the larger mental health service delivery system, being sensitive to issues of diversity, and integrating theory and ethics into ideas about professional mental health counseling.
-There is a 20-hour prepracticum field experience as part of this course.
-Spring.
-Prerequisite: CO 5010.
+3Foundational elements of the clinical mental health counseling field.
+Exploring issues of developing a professional identity, understanding the larger clinical mental health service delivery system, being sensitive to issues of diversity, and integrating theory and ethics into ideas about professional clinical mental health counseling.
+Prerequisite CO 5010.

 3CO 5710 Crisis & Trauma CounselingThis course will examine models of crisis intervention and trauma treatment.
 Students will learn how to evaluate risk factors, how to determine and utilize resources, and how to apply treatment interventions.
 Prerequisite: CO 5010.

 3CO 5720 Addictions and Related DisordersThis course will examine models of addictions treatment.
 Students will learn how to evaluate risk factors, diagnose clients, determine and utilize resources, and apply treatment interventions.